-(Press Release in Spanish in bottom of page)
+(Press Release in Spanish at the bottom of page)

 The Women’s International League for Peace and Freedom, one of the first NGOs to be granted consultative status with the United Nations in 1948, will not take part in the 61st session of the Commission on the Status of Women (CSW61).
 WILPF warns that the absence of women from countries affected by the recent US travel ban undermines the basic premise of the CSW as being an inclusive and participatory process and threatens its legitimacy.